vedph/epicod/docs/packhum.md

 For Packhum I currently define these metadata:

-- `text`: full text.
+a) scraped:

-- `note`: original unparsed note.
+- `note`: the original, unparsed line of text including most of the metadata.
+- `phi`: the PHI ID.
+- `text`: the original, unparsed text.

+b) injected:

+- `date-phi`: the portion of `note` representing a date.
+- `date-txt` (and `date-txt#2`, etc.): the textual representation of the parsed date.
+The model of datation is from [Cadmus](https://cadmus.fusi-soft.com/#/docs/data-architecture).
+- `date-val` (and `date-val#2`, etc.): a single numeric value calculated for the parsed date.
+- `layout`: the portion of `note` representing text layout and writing direction.
+- `reference`: the portion of `note` representing references.
-- `region`: region.
+- `region`: the portion of `note` representing a region.
-- `site`: site in region.
+- `site`: the portion of `note` representing a site inside a region.
-- `location`: location in site.
+- `location`: the portion of `note` representing a location inside a site.
-- `type`: type.
-- `layout`: text layout.
-- `date-phi`: the date as found in the note.
-- `date-txt`: the date's text in a conventional normal form (Cadmus).
-Eventually suffixed with `#N` for multiple dates.
-- `date-val`: the date's (approximate) numeric value.
-Eventually suffixed with `#N` for multiple dates.
-- `reference`: zero or more references.
+- `type`: the portion of `note` representing a generic classification for the inscription (e.g. "pottery").
-- `stoich-min`, `stoich-max`: min and max stoichedon counts.
-These always occur in pair.
+- `stoich-min` and `stoich-max`: min and max stoichedon counts as parsed from `layout`.
+Value is 0 when counts are not specified.
-- `non-stoich-min`, `non-stoich-max`: min and max non-stoichedon counts.
-These always occur in pair.
+- `non-stoich-min` and `non-stoich-max`: min and max non-stoichedon counts as parsed from `layout`.
+Value is 0 when counts are not specified.

-All these metadata occur at most once per node, except for `reference`.
+- `forgery`: a value indicating the probability that an inscription is the product of forgery: 1=forgery, 2=probable forgery, 3=perhaps forgery.

+All these metadata occur at most once per node, except for `reference`; datations may occur multiple times, but in this case they get a `#N` ordinal suffix, e.g. `date-txt` vs. `date-txt#2`, and `date-val` vs `date-val#2` (`date-phi` instead is the original metadatum, and as such is always unique, while other date properties are injected).
+This preserves the original order of the dates, which is relevant as far as the first date given is the one considered as the most probable.
+Currently the largest ordinal suffix is 6.